dpeachpeach/kalshi-rust/README.md

 | **Market/GetMarketOrderBook** | Get a market's order book |✅         |
 | **Market/GetSeries** | Get data about a series |✅         |

-### Detailed Docs, More verbose errors + QOL: 🟡
+### More verbose errors + QOL: ✅
-I am currently revamping the errors provided by the API to provide more support for the user to debug their work.
-I am also revamping the datatypes of the project to take advantage of Rust's enums to ensure that the user minimizes error-prone requests to the server.
+I completed revamping the errors provided by the API to provide more support for the user to debug their work.
+I also completed revamping the datatypes of the project to take advantage of Rust's enums to ensure that the user minimizes error-prone requests to the server.

+### Writing detailed docs:  🟡
-After the project is successfully refactored and the quality of life is topped off, I will write detailed docs to support a user's implementation of a Kalshi bot.
+I'm writing detailed docs + a user manual  to support a user's implementation of a Kalshi bot.

 ### Websocket wrapper: ❌
 As of now the kalshi_api doesn't host a lot of functionality through a websocket